-Why you need a separate business current account
+Why you need a separate business bank account for your small business

-A business account gives you the worry-free opportunity to start operating as a legitimate business, pay your bills and, most importantly, start accepting sales transactions from customers.
+A business bank account gives you the opportunity to apply for business loans and lines of credit, boost business credibility, and, most importantly, begin accepting payments from customers.

-In this quick-fire guide, we’ll show you what to look for in a business current account and how to get one in minutes.
+In this guide, we’ll show why a separate account is a good idea, what to look for in a business bank account and how to set one up in just a few clicks.

 Table of contents

-- The benefits of a separate business current account
+- The benefits of a separate business bank account

-- What to look for in a business current account
+- What to look for in a business account

-- When do you need a business current account
+- When do you need a business bank account

-- How to open a business account in minutes
+- How to open a separate business account in minutes

 - Wrapping up

-The benefits of a separate business current account
+The benefits of a separate business bank account

-Many new entrepreneurs and business owners want to start a business with minimal fuss and cost.
-For some, this means sole proprietors prefer using their personal account as their main business account (at least in the very beginning).
+Many sole traders and business owners want to start a business with minimal fuss and cost.
+For some, this means sole proprietors prefer using their personal account as their main business bank account (at least in the very beginning).

-While you may save on the transaction fees on card payments that some banks charge, there are several reasons why you should separate your business account from your personal one.
-Even if you are a sole trader!
+While you may save on the card transaction fees that some banks charge, there are several reasons why you should separate your business account from your personal one.

 Furthermore, if you successfully turn a hobby into a profitable business, you’re still liable for tax if your gross trading income is above £1,000 a year.
 It’s at that marker that you need to think about registering as a business and opening a separate business account.

-What to look for in a business current account
+What to look for in a business account

 When researching business current accounts, there are a few things you need to keep at top of mind.
 To start with, many of the more popular high street banks now charge you a monthly account fee on top of transaction fees.

-When looking at opening a current account, look out for the following:
+When looking at opening a separate business account, consider the following:

-Ideally, you should find a provider that doesn’t make you navigate multiple obstacles, and is transparent with the services and benefits they provide in exchange for the fees you’re being charged.
+Ideally, you should find a provider that supports internet banking, doesn’t make you navigate multiple obstacles and is transparent with the services and benefits they provide in exchange for the fees you’re being charged.

-When do you need a business current account
+When do you need a business bank account

 As a sole proprietor, there’s no definitive answer, but there are best practices to follow when deciding exactly when to open your business account.

-- You begin processing many transactions: If your business is growing and you realise that your personal account could be easily perceived as a business, it’s a good time to open a business account to avoid potential scrutiny from banks.
+- You process high volumes of transactions.
+If your business is growing and you realise that your personal account could be easily perceived as a business, open a business account to avoid potential scrutiny from banks.

-- If your business and personal transactions are becoming complex: If you’ve reached a point where it’s difficult to decipher which transactions are business vs. personal, that could complicate your tax return.
+- Your transactions are becoming complex.
+If you’ve reached a point where it’s difficult to decipher which transactions are business vs. personal, that could complicate your tax return.
 Opening a business account will save you valuable time sorting through transactions when it comes time to file.

-- You’re planning to begin operating as a limited company: By law, limited companies are required to have a business account.
-If you’re considering making the change, it’s time to get serious about obtaining a business current account.
+- You plan to begin operating as a limited company.
+By law, limited companies are required to have a business account.
+If you’re considering making the change, it’s time to get serious about registering your company and opening a business account.

-How to open a business account in minutes
+How to open a separate business account in minutes

-- A document to prove your identity: Such as the UK or foreign passport, or a driver’s license.
+- Identify verification.
+You’ll need to provide a document to prove your identity, for example, a UK or foreign passport or a driver’s license.

-A document to prove your address: Your driver’s license or passport will also be sufficient.
-Some providers may ask for a second document, such as a council tax or utility bill.
+- Proof of address.
+In some cases, you’ll be required to present residential documentation to open a business account.
+However, your driver’s license or passport may also suffice.
+Some providers may ask for a backup document, such as a bank statement or utility bill.

 - Have an annual turnover of less than £6.5 million